AndrejStojkovic/py-portscan/README.md

 # py-portscan
-A simple program I wrote in python to check if ports are open from a given IP.
+A script in python that checks if ports are open from a given IP.

-1. Program takes in an IP from the user and validates.
-2. Program takes in port 'start' range, then takes in port 'end' range.
+The script takes in an IP from the user and validates then takes in port 'start' range and port 'end' range.
-3. Program starts checking for open ports in that range.
+And lastly wait for it to check all of the ports.

 That's it.